 Are you surprised by these answers?

 We were!
 Jenny and I thought couples might provide grandiose examples of love.
-Instead, they affirmed it’s the littles thing that makes the biggest difference.
+Instead, they affirmed it’s the little thing that makes the biggest difference.

 Relationship Advice for Couples and Compounded Love